SanjayMarreddi/SanjayMarreddi/README.md

-# Hi there 👋 Glad to see you here! 🤩
+# Hi 👋 Glad to see you here! 🤩

 ### *This is Sanjay Marreddi here.
 Welcome to my GitHub Profile!*